Antisemitism at the University of Minnesota

 Hans Luther Visits the Midwest

 The University of Minnesota genially hosted Ambassador Luther on November 19, 1935 as part of his tour of midwestern cities and universities intended to counter a national campaign to boycott the Berlin Olympics scheduled for the summer of 1936.
-Many Americans questioned if participation in the Olympics would sanction Nazi policies, particularly around race and religion and the Third Reich’s treatment of political dissidents.
+Many Americans questioned if the United States’ participation in the Olympics would appear to approve of Nazi policies, particularly around race and religion and the Third Reich’s treatment of political dissidents.
 Luther went to the midwest because of the strong German heritage of its citizens.
 He expected sympathetic treatment on campus and in community organizations.
 His first stop in Madison, Wisconsin proved that he had misjudged the popularity of Nazism.